evrythng/evrythng-node-red/README.md

 # Usage

-You can send the Thng id, key and value in the payload to update values of properties.
+You can send the `Thng` id, `Property` key and value in the payload to read or update values of properties.